Backup and restore with files references

 1. Login as admin/teacher, make sure at least two courses exist

-2. Enable course legacy files for the first course
+2. Enable the Legacy Course Files repository and enable course legacy files for the first course

 3. Add several files to your private files area, course legacy files and a folder activity, including images

 4. Create an activity module, insert into description images from pre-requisite #3 as alias/shortcuts